thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

     title: "Dependency Injection in Angular 2"
     url: "/angular/2015/05/18/dependency-injection-in-angular-2.html"

-summary: "Forms are part of almost every web application out there.
-Angular strives for making working with forms a breeze.
-Often, we need to add custom validation capabilities to our application's form.
-In this article we're going to explore how custom validators can be implemented in Angular 2."
+summary: "Often, we need to add custom validation capabilities to our application's form.
+In this article we're going to explore how to implement custom validators."

 categories:
   - angular